 Migrating from Magento Go to WooCommerce

 Right now, there’s no official migration process documented by WooCommerce for migrating from Magento Go to WooCommerce.
 I think that’s something that the Woo team should jump on quickly.
 In the meantime, Shopping Cart Migration do have a migration wizard which allows you to migrate from Magento Go to WooCommerce.
 Inmotion hosting have also created a detailed migration guide walking you through the process.
 For those with some basic technical skills the migration process is reasonably painless.
 But remember, the migration process will not migrate your Magento theme or the general look and feel of your online store.
-The good news is that there is an even better selection of themes available for WooCommerce than there ever was for Magento Go. ( including our very own Captiva theme which will be launching in the next few weeks 🙂 )
+The good news is that there is an even better selection of themes available for WooCommerce than there ever was for Magento Go. ( including our very own Captiva theme which we will be launching in the next few weeks 🙂 )

 My advice would be to start the migration process now.
 Set yourself up with a hosting provider and get WordPress and WooCommerce installed and take it for a spin to see if you like it as an alternative to Magento Go.
 If you do, my next bit of advice would be to formulate a detailed migration plan which considers every aspect of the switch from Magento Go to WooCommerce.
 Something like this might work as a general guide.